Your Beautiful Nervous System and Anxiety

 • Reading the room's temperature, should we sweat to cool us down or shiver to warm us up?;

-• To identifying the amount of light in the room, is it time for us to go to sleep?
-Then, it's time for the pineal gland to start secreting melatonin;
+• Identifying the amount of light in the room, is it time for us to go to sleep?
+Time for the pineal gland to start secreting melatonin;

 • Down to your digestive tract, is it time to go to the bathroom or eat?